Intro-Sci-Comp-UIowa/biol-4386-course-project-guerbrown/README.md

 Figure S1.
 Tanglegram of the cophylogeny between Cynipini (gallformers) and *Synergus*.
 Red lines indicate significant relationships defined under coevolution statistical models from the ParaFit statistic.

 ![inqcophy_PACo_ResBarPlot_guerbrown.svg](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-guerbrown/blob/main/final_images/inqcophy_PACo_ResBarPlot_guerbrown.svg)
 Figure S2.
 Barplot of plotted residuals.
 This is the output of PACo.
 The red asterisks show relationships that are significant from ParaFit.
-The line through the middle of the plot is defined as the line of best fit.
+The line through the middle of the plot is defined as the median squared residual.

 ![inqcophy_traitmodeling_hairs_guerbrown.svg](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-guerbrown/blob/main/final_images/inqcophy_traitmodeling_hairs_guerbrown.svg)
 Figure S3.
 Ancestral state reconstruction of *Synergus* kleptoparasites and traits of the Cynipini they parasitize.
 This phylogeny shows the trait of light hairiness.